dmhink12/dmhink12.github.io/index.md

 System.out.println("Hello World!");
 Hello World!
 ```
-This is a page so you can check out my various social media accounts as well as my resume and other info about myself
+This is a page so you can check out my various social media accounts as well as my resume and other info about myself.:smileyface:

 ## Education
 ### **Virginia Polytechnic Institute and State University (Virginia Tech)**
 B.S., Business Information Technology, Decision Support Systems, Spring 2019
-Computer Science Minor, Spring 2019
+Computer Science Minor, Spring 2019.
 - Cumulative GPA of 3.50

 ### Course Work